Nine freaking years.

 It also changed my career trajectory.
 Starting off as an exercise science nerd who pursued coaching runners with zeal to a writer and coach that reaches beyond running to athletes of all pursuits, and even executives, entrepreneurs, and organizations that have nothing to do with athletics.
 If you’ve been paying attention to our work at The Growth Equation, you’ll be keenly aware that we take a wholistic view of performance and well-being, believing that you don’t have to sacrifice all for being good, or even great, at whatever it is you pursue.

 It’s this change that I think about most.
 I became a writer by necessity and accident.
 I published my first book partially as a way to give me some financial flexibility as I faced uncertainty in my professional world as I became a whistleblower.
-I turned into a writer, thanks to work with Brad, as a pivot and escape.
+I turned into a writer, as a pivot and escape.
 Writing became a place where I could explore without the limitations or fears that occupied the world of sport.
 It allowed me to pursue a world outside of athletics, where I didn’t have to constantly think of the identity and burden that I carried in the sporting world.
 In many ways, this new venture has allowed me to put space between my sense of self and the public actions I took.
 It’s allowed me to wrestle back some control over my story.

 And that’s the lesson I think is most important.
 When you do nearly anything that puts you in the public light, you lose a bit of control over your story.
 You hand it over to journalists, pundits, and the general public.
 You become a 2D character, instead of the complex, nuanced, and often contradictory 3D character that we all are.